apache/tvm/docs/install/from_source.rst

        pip3 install --user tornado psutil xgboost cloudpickle

-Note on M1 macs, you may have trouble installing xgboost / scipy.
+Note on M1 macs, you may have trouble installing xgboost / scipy. scipy and xgboost requires some additional dependencies to be installed, including openblas and its dependencies.
+Use the following commands to install scipy and xgboost with the required dependencies and configuration.
 A workaround for this is to do the following commands:

     .. code:: bash